eComEngineApplicant-rrejaba/eComEngine.API/README.md

 Do a "Restore Nuget Packages" if the solution wont build due to missing packages

-I'm not sure what to put on "/contacts/call-list"
+I'm not sure what to put on "/contacts/call-list" endpoint
+- I have no implemention for it